Making community living Accessible: the Abbeyfield approach

 At Abbeyfield, affordability isn’t an afterthought.
 It’s built into how we design our communities, the way we structure charges and the support we offer to help residents make the most of their money.

 Many older people tell us they want a friendly community, light-touch support and clear prices they can plan around.
 Families want the same - a fair, transparent approach that gives peace of mind.
-As a long-standing charity, Abbeyfield reinvests for residents and communities, aiming to keep life simple, sociable and great value.
+As a long-standing charity, Abbeyfield reinvests for residents and communities, aiming to keep life simple and sociable.

 Our approach to affordable senior living is simple - transparent prices, everyday value and guidance on the benefits that may help, so residents can focus on living well.